7 Best Dairy-Free Yogurts You Can Buy

 Whether you're dairy-averse or on a vegan kick, adding a dairy free yogurt to your fridge is a solid move.
 While plant-based 'gurts are lactose-free, they're also brimming with healthy fats coming from the bases they're crafted with—think soy, nuts, and coconut.
 Most of our go-to picks below are of the plain variety because they pack in the least amount of added sugars—and all of the options below are enriched with the gut-friendly probiotics we try to get more of daily.

-If you’re avoiding the dairy stuff because of lactose intolerance, know that these aren’t the only creamy tubs to add to your grocery list.
-In fact, you don’t have to avoid dairy altogether.
-Green Valley’s lactose-free yogurt contains the enzyme lactase to help your tummy break down the natural sugar without any uncomfortable side effects.
-Other cow’s milk options include YQ by Yoplait, which has less than one percent of lactose.
+If you're avoiding the dairy stuff because of lactose intolerance, know that these aren't the only creamy tubs to add to your grocery list.
+In fact, you don't have to avoid dairy altogether.
+Green Valley's lactose-free yogurt contains the enzyme lactase to help your tummy break down the natural sugar without any uncomfortable side effects.
+Other cow's milk options include YQ by Yoplait, which packs in less than one percent of lactose.

 Kite Hill Almond Milk Yogurt

 Kite Hill crafts its dairy-free yogurt with its artisan almond milk before it adds in live and active cultures.
 The result is an uber creamy 'gurt with 11 grams of unsaturated, heart-healthy fats and a texture that rivals the real thing.
 Try the brand's other traditionally cultured flavors or go for the Greek style—which packs in a whopping 10 grams of almond protein.
 Or throw the Strawberry Banana and Wild Berry Kids' Tubes into your kiddos' lunch boxes.

 Ripple Greek Yogurt Alternative